4. How often should I bathe my newborn?

 Keep the umbilical cord stump and the skin around it clean and dry until the stump shrivels and falls off.

 Call the doctor if your baby cries when you touch the cord.
 She might have an infection.
-Redness at the base and foul-smelling, yellow liquid are also warning signs of infection.
+Redness at the base and foul-smelling, yellow liquid are also warning signs of an infection.

 6. How should I care for my baby's circumcision?